Flora-jia-jfr/furongjia.github.io/README.md

 ## Design references

 - [Minimal Light](https://github.com/yaoyao-liu/minimal-light): visual inspiration for the profile / reading-column composition.
+- [Font Awesome Free](https://fontawesome.com/license/free): brand icons by Fonticons, Inc., licensed under CC BY 4.0; attribution and license are included in `assets/icons/`.
 - The previous website used the [Academic Homepage Template](https://github.com/Arvid-pku/Academic-Homepage-Template), with credit to Jon Barron and Xunjian Yin.
 This redesign preserves Furong Jia's existing academic content and assets.